The Answers to All Your Questions (almost)

 How do I buy coins?

-In order to purchase and view any comics on Lezhin, you must purchase coins.
-We accept major credit cards, Google play and you can make purchases within the app.
-After episodes are purchase, they will remain in your Library indefinitely, so you can read and re-read them as you wish.
+In order to purchase and view an episode from a comic published on Lezhin, you must purchase coins.
+We accept most major credit cards, and (in the case of Android App users) Google play.
+Any episode that has been purchased will remain in your Library indefinitely, so you can read and re-read them as you wish.

 Please note that we have two apps, a standard app for both iOS and Android users that can be downloaded in the app store, and a stand-alone app called Lezhin Plus that is only available for Android users (due to Apple policies).
 Mature content (such as popular titles Killing Stalking, You Jin, Lilith’s Code and Sadistic Beauty) can only be viewed on the Lezhin site or the Plus app.
 One benefit of the Plus app is that there are Coin events EVERY DAY.
 More information can be found here.